-(Mai ·k One) X ANNUAL REPORT PURSUA ANT TO SECTION 13 C OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal yea r ended December 31, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-36783 Rell icum Phai rmaceuticals, Inc. Den trant as specified in its charter) (Emer mine of region The state of the s Delaware 20-1450200 (State or other jurisdiction of incorp oration or organization) (I.R.S.
-Employer Identification No.) 000 77 2130 W. Holcombe Blvd., Ste.
-77030 (Address of principal exec cutive offices) (Zip Code) 32) 384-1100 ne number, including area code) rsuant to Section 12(b) of the Act: Securities registered pur isuant to Section 12(b) of the Act.
-Title of each cla ass Name of each exchange on which registered Name of each exchange on which registered Common Stock, par value \$0.01 per share The NASDAQ Global Market 5 Securities registered pursu ant to Section 12(g) of the Act: None Indicate by check mark if the regist rant is a well-known season ned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\square$ No $\boxtimes$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ reports required to be filed by Section 13 or 15(d) of the Securities Exchan of 1934 during the preceding 12 mont ch filing requirements for the past 90 ' . d that the registrant was required to file such reports), and (2) has been sul bject Indicate by check mark whether the e registrant has submitted el ectronically and posted on its corporate Website, if any, every Interactive I Data required to be submitted and posted p ursuant to Rule 405 of Regu ulation S-T (§229.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was aanta ant to Item 405 of Regulation S-K is not contained herein, and will not be 10 V y amendment to this Form 10-K. ledge, in definitive proxy of information statements incorporated by reference in Part III of this Form 10-K • e registrant is a large acceler rated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting ng comp filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Ac Larg ge accelerated filer Accelerated filer X Non -accelerated filer ☐ (Do not check if a sr maller reporting company) Smaller reporting company Eme erging growth company X
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition perio d from to Commission file num ber 001-36783 Bellicum Pharma (Exact name of registrant as s Delaware 20-1450200 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2130 W. Holcombe Blvd., Ste.
+800, Houston, TX 77030 (Address of principal executive offices) (Zip Code) (832) 384-1 (Registrant's telephone numbe Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, par value \$0.01 per share The Nasdaq Global Market Securities registered pursuant to Se ection 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer , as defined in Rule 405 of the Securities Act.
+Yes □ No 🗵 Indicate by check mark if the registrant is not required to file reports put rsuant to Section 13 or Section 15(d) of the Act.
+Yes □ No 区 Indicate by check mark whether the registrant (1) has filed all reports re of 1934 during the preceding 12 months (or for such shorter period that the ich filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronical 405 of Regulation S-T (§229.405 of this chapter) during the preceding 12 mit such files).
+Yes ⊠ No □ conta Indicate by check mark if disclosure of delinquent filers pursuant to Iterained, to the best of registrant's knowledge, in definitive proxy or information

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠

-The approximate aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant, based upon the last sale price of the common stock reported on The NASDAQ Global Market as of June 30, 2017 was \$249,930,906 \

-As of February 28, 2018, there were 33,571,884 shares of the Registrant's common stock, par value \$0.01 per share, outstanding.
+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. riod for Indicate by check mark wheth er the registrant is a shell company (as defined in Rule 12b-2 of t the Act).
+Yes □ No ⊠ last sale price of the common stock r As of March 1, 2019, there w eported on The Nasdaq Covere 44,320,559 shares of DOCUMENTS of initive Proxy Statement m 10-K. Such Proxy Statement the Registrant's common stock, par val INCORPORATED BY REFERENCE relating to its 2019 Annual Meeting of Stock ment will be filed with the U.S. Securit lue \$0.01 per share, outstanding. nce into Registrant as of June 30, 2018.
+Exc lusion of such shares sho ald not be construed to indicate that any t the registrant concluded were affiliates v such holder possesses the power, directors on is controlled by or under common t or

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Registrant's definitive Proxy Statement relating to its 2017 Annual Meeting of Stockholders are incorporated by reference into Part III of this Annual Report on Form 10-K. Such Proxy Statement will be filed with the U.S. Securities and Exchange Commission within 120 days following the Registrant's fiscal year ended December 31, 2017.

-\Excludes 11,795,035 shares of common stock held by directors and officers and by stockholders that the registrant concluded were affiliates of the Registrant as of June 30, 2017.
-Exclusion of such shares should not be construed to indicate that any such holder possesses the power, direct or indirect, to direct or cause the direction of the management or policies of the Registrant, or that such person is controlled by or under common control with the Registrant.

-${\bf BELLICUM\ PHARMACEUTICALS, INC.}$
+${\bf BELLICUM\ PHARMACE UTICALS, INC.}$